andrewnguyeninovex/Inovex_Styling/README.md

 ## CSS Guide

 ## Component Decision Making
-Always create components with reusability in mind.
+Always create components with **reusability in mind**.
 Will the component contain states?
 Will it handle prop manipulation or just take in data?
 Determine if it's going to be a static component that has nothing but the bare minimum.
 Pizza dough without the topping.
+Treat components like lego blocks :bricks:

 ## Folder Structure